Andrew Barsalona

-Andrew Victor Barsalona (born 3 August 1990) is a Canadian soccer player who plays as a midfielder for German club 1860 Rosenheim.
+Andrew Victor Barsalona (born 3 August 1990) is a Canadian soccer player who plays as a midfielder.

 Career

 Before the second half of 2011-12, Barsalona signed for German fifth division side Eintracht Braunschweig II.
 After that, he signed for Germania Halberstadt II in the German sixth division.
-In 2014, Barsalona signed for Finnish top flight club VPS, where he made 2 league appearances and scored 0 goals.
-On 14 September 2014, he debuted for VPS during a 3-3 draw with Jaro.
+In 2014, Barsalona signed for Finnish top flight club VPS, where he made two league appearances.
+On 14 September 2014, he debuted for VPS during a 3–3 draw with Jaro.
 In 2018, he signed for Unión Puerto in Spain.
 In 2020, Barsalona signed for German team Brandenburger SC Süd 05.
 In 2021, he signed for FC Mauerwerk in Austria.